sc0ttj/component/README.md

   - stars
   - triangles
   - more..
-- a simple camera:
-  - pan, scale, rotate
 - chainable API:
   - all methods are chainable unless they return something (see regular canvas API)
 - maths helper functions:
-  - convert between radians/degrees, get distances, etc
+  - convert between radians/degrees, get distances, angles, lerp, etc
 - save to image and video:
   - embed SVG as code, Element or file with `ctx.drawImg()`, which handles caching for you
   - save canvas as an image with `ctx.canvas.image.saveAs('filename.png')`
   - record canvas to video with `ctx.canvas.video.record()`
   - save the video with `ctx.canvas.video.saveAs('filename.webm')`
-- less than 5kb, minified & gzipped

 Note: